niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 ```
 **Example: Coordinate message in XML and JSON syntaxes**

-As illustrated in the Coordinate example, XML elements normally use type QNames as tags but in JSON type QNames
+As illustrated in the Coordinate example, XML elements normally use type QNames as tags but in JSON, type QNames
 are carried in the JSON Schema, not in message data.
 Validating a message against its schema associates the type with
 each value in a message, making it unnecessary to repeatedly transmit type names in each instance of that type.

 In NDR Example 3-2, while the XML syntax is familiar to developers the JSON syntax would be a foreign language.
 The following message example would be typical JSON, validated using JSON Schema with no JSON-LD processing.
-* The "schema" keyword could be anything, including "@context" or "foo", it is just a normal property that
-identifies the message schema.
-Calling it @context does not make the message JSON-LD, but adopting the convention
-makes the JSON message compatible with applications that ingest JSON-LD.
 * Only the message schema needs to be included in the message; the message schema identifies all other schema
 namespaces for types used in the message, and can include metadata such as schema
 description, software license, message specification and format identifiers, etc.